chevere/xr-docs/introduction/README.md

 ## How it works?

-💡 Calls to `xr()` in your code emit a message to the XR server.
+💡 Calls to `xr()` in your code emit a message to the XR Debug server.

-XR spawns an HTTP web application server (ReactPHP) with SSE to broadcast dump messages emitted from your code.
+XR Debug spawns an HTTP web application server (ReactPHP) with SSE to broadcast dump messages emitted from your code.